vderkasoftserve/Patterns_in_Salesforce/README.md

 In order to test the functionality please open the app called 'PubSub' in the App Launcher.
 There you will see two tabs:
 'Channel' and 'Followed Items'.
 You can create and subscribe to some channels you like.
 After creating a channel you are able to create posts in the channel feed.
 All the users that are subscribed to the channel will be able to view the newly created posts in their 'Followed Items' tab.
+Also, a custom notification will be sent to every subscriber.
+You can view the notifications by clicking the bell in the top right corner of the screen (you may need to wait up to a few minutes until the notification displays on the bell after the post is created).